-As with last year, a series of checks are retained at W18 to minimise the under-reporting of benefit receipt.
-The CAPI script will check to see if basic eligibility conditions are met and prompt you to ask your respondent about their receipt of the appropriate benefit should they have forgotten to report it in the payments section.
-Thus the CAPI questionnaire will prompt you to ask about State Retirement Pension for those over statutory retirement age who did not report receiving State Retirement Pension.
+For the first time we are using a complex series of checks to prepare for the introduction of Dependent Interviewing techniques in Wave 16 with the aim of minimising the under-reporting of various types of benefit receipt.
+The CAPI script will check to see if basic eligibility conditions are met and prompt you to ask your respondent about their receipt of the appropriate benefit should they have not reported its receipt in the payments section.
+Thus your machine will prompt you to ask about State Retirement Pension for those over statutory retirement age who did not report receiving State Retirement Pension.
 Similarly CAPI will check for receipt of Pension Credit, disability benefits, Income Support and JSA, Child Benefit and Housing Benefit.
-The Wave 18 CAPI script also contains information regarding past reports of income sources and where sources previously reported have not been reported this year.
-You will be prompted to ask whether the respondent is still in receipt of these payments.